subquery/documentation/docs/subquery_network/indexers/dictionary-restore.md

 This assumes that you have an indexer [running locally](../../../run_publish/run.md) with admin access to a PostgresQL database (you will be using the `pg_restore` command).

-1. First extract the dowloaded snapshot and then extract it using the following command:
+1. First extract the downloaded snapshot and then extract it using the following command:

 ```bash
 tar -xvf dictionary.tar